Production & Terms

 - School Mate® Publishing, hereinafter referred to as the Company, agrees to publish one combined original, custom hardcover classroom book in accordance with information furnished on the order form.
 The person submitting the order, hereinafter referred to as the Customer, agrees to furnish all material to be published in the Customer’s classroom book.
+Customers must be at least 18 years of age.
+The Customer specifically representing the submitting organization is fully authorized to sign this application as agent on behalf of the organization.

 - A submitted order constitutes a binding contract between the Company and the Customer, and no other parties.
 No other statements or oral agreements are binding.
 The Company reserves the right to accept or reject all student publishing orders, deny free classroom book, or cancel any order already in production if requirements are not met, or for just cause.
 Books must include work from students, hereinafter referred to as Contributors, and are intended for parents to purchase for their child.
 If a book is made to be given to one or a few individuals with no intention for sales, then the Company reserves the right to deny the order.
 Examples of disqualified books include yearbooks, get-well books, and teacher gifts.